 - BA PhD Murd.

-- Assistant Professor Anna Kemp joined the Centre for Health Services at The University of Western Australia in 2007.
+- Dr Anna Kemp joined the Centre for Health Services at The University of Western Australia in 2007.
 Her primary research interest is the utilisation of publically subsidised prescription medicines in Australia and the impact of national health policy on their use, particularly among vulnerable population groups.
 Her other research activities are the analysis of whole-population prescription data, cost barriers to medicines use, methods for analysing policy impacts, pharmaco-vigilance and medicines safety, and health outcomes studies using linked health data.
 She has a growing reputation within Australian pharmacoepidemiology and pharmaceutical policy research and she is committed to contributing to community health and wellbeing through her research.

 - Key research

 - Impact of Pharmaceutical Benefits Scheme (PBS) policy changes on utilisation of prescription medicines and health services, utilisation of endocrine therapies for breast cancer, utilisation of opioids, analysis of linked health datasets

 Malacova E, Kemp A, Jama Alol K, Hart, R. Preen, D. Effectiveness of in vitro fertilization in women with previous tubal sterilization.
 Contraception 2015, 91(3), 240-244.

 Nguyen TA, Caughey GE, Pratt NL, Shakib S, Kemp A, Roughead EE.
 Hospitalisation for drug-induced hepatotoxicity: linking Y-codes with pharmaceutical claims data to identify implicated medicines.
 Journal of Clinical Pharmacy & Therapeutics 2015; doi: 10.1111/jcpt.12249.